Tomato Khejur Chutney Recipe

 You may like some more chutney recipes: Aam Ki Launji, Peanut Coriander Chutney, Bhang Ki Chutney, Guava Chutney, and Mint Coconut Chutney.

-Tomato Khejur Chutney (Tomato and Date Chutney) is a traditional Bengali sweet and sour chutney made with tomatoes, soft dates, and spices.
+Tomato Khejur Chutney (Tomato and Date Chutney) is a traditional Bengali sweet-and-sour chutney made with tomatoes, soft dates, and spices.
 It is a popular condiment in Bengali cuisine and goes well with rice, roti, or even dal.

 Khejur’s unique flavor, which is sweet and slightly smoky, makes it the perfect addition to this vegan and gluten-free chutney.